Metadata.

 The element must delay the load event of the element's node document until all the attempts to obtain the resource and its critical subresources are complete.
 (Resources that the user agent has not yet attempted to obtain, e.g. because it is waiting for the resource to be needed, do not delay the load event.)

-Interactive user agents may provide users with a means to follow the hyperlinks created using the link
+Interactive user agents may provide users with a means to follow the hyperlinks created using the link element, somewhere

 within their user interface.
 The exact interface is not defined by this specification, but it